Reeb Graph Metrics from the Ground Up: Basic Definitions

 \subsection{Extended Persistence}

-While the Reeb graph studies the level-set topology of a scalar field, another common topological signature is the \textbf{persistence diagram} (and equivalently the \textbf{barcode}), which studies the sublevel-set topology.
-Given a scalar field (or its Reeb graph), we can imagine sweeping upwards in a linear fashion, keeping track of when particular features appear and disappear. \textbf{Persistence} intuitively captures the length of time that features of a scalar field (or other data sets \cite{Edelsbrunner2003b}) take to disappear once they have been introduced, and a persistence diagram plots this information in the form of a coordinate pair $(a,b)$, where $a$ is the \textbf{birth time} of the feature and $b$ is its death time.
+One of the most commonly used topological descriptor for analysis is the \textbf{persistence diagram} (or equivalently the \textbf{barcode}) which is a set-based topological descriptor.
+Given a scalar field (or its Reeb graph), we can imagine sweeping upwards in a linear fashion, keeping track of when particular features appear and disappear. \textbf{Persistence} intuitively captures the length of time that features of a scalar field (or other data sets \cite{Edelsbrunner2003b}) take to disappear once they have been introduced.
+A persistence diagram retains this information as a multiset of points $(a,b)$ which each represent a feature which is created (\textbf{born}) at $a$ and is destroyed (\textbf{dies}) at $b$.

-Multiple distance metrics have been defined on persistence diagrams; the main ones utilized due to their theoretical properties linking the diagrams with the input data are the bottleneck distance and Wasserstein distance.
-Here we provide the construction of the persistence diagram -- specifically the extended persistence diagram -- and in Sec.~\ref{sec:bottleneckDist} the definition of bottleneck distance.
-The bottleneck distance provides us with a good baseline for the comparison of the distances defined on Reeb graphs because 1) it can be efficiently computed, 2) it shares similar properties to the Reeb graph metrics, and 3) it has already been heavily utilized for comparison of persistence diagrams; see \cite{Yan2021} for a survey using bottleneck distance as a discriminative baseline.
+Here we provide the construction of the persistence diagram and extended persistence diagram.
+In Sec.~\ref{sec:bottleneckDist} we introduce the bottleneck distance which provides us with a good baseline for the comparison of the distances defined on Reeb graphs because 1) it can be efficiently computed, 2) it shares similar properties to the Reeb graph metrics, and 3) it has already been heavily utilized for comparison of persistence diagrams; see \cite{Yan2021} for a survey which uses bottleneck distance as a discriminative baseline.

-Persistence diagrams are often defined directly on the scalar field, however \textbf{we will define our persistence diagrams directly on the Reeb graphs themselves} to be in line with the literature of Reeb graph and persistence diagram metrics.
+Persistence diagrams are often defined directly on the scalar field.
+However, in order for us to compare the persistence diagrams to the Reeb graph, \textbf{we will define our persistence diagrams directly on the graph-based structures}.
 To do this, we simply leverage the fact that the Reeb graph is itself a 1-dimensional scalar field.
 We refer the reader to books on topological data analysis \cite{Oudot2015,DeyWang2021} for a more detailed overview of persistence diagrams defined on higher dimensional spaces and their corresponding distance metrics.

-\subsubsection{Definition of extended persistence}
+\subsection{Definition of extended persistence}